DyLLM: Efficient Diffusion LLM Inference via Saliency-based Token Selection and Partial Attention: Evaluation

 All experiments were conducted on a single NVIDIA H100 PCIe 80GB GPU.
 We evaluated the instruct variants of two representative open-source diffusion language models, LLaDA 8B~\cite{llada} and Dream 7B~\cite{dream}.
 As baselines, we used the original implementations of the models.
 In addition to the original implementations, we evaluated against Fast-dLLM~\cite{fastdllm} and dLLM-Cache~\cite{dllmcache} as strong baselines.
 For Fast-dLLM and dLLM-Cache, we adopted the default parameters provided by their respective implementations.

-For the accuracy measurements, we used a deterministic setting using the \texttt{lm-eval}~\cite{eval-harness} library across a diverse set of benchmarks, including mathematical reasoning (GSM8K~\cite{gsm8k}, MATH~\cite{minervamath}), general knowledge (MMLU-pro~\cite{mmlupro}), and code generation (MBPP~\cite{mbpp}).
+For the accuracy measurements, we applied a deterministic setting using the \texttt{lm-eval}~\cite{eval-harness} library across a diverse set of benchmarks, including mathematical reasoning (GSM8K~\cite{gsm8k}, MATH~\cite{minervamath}), general knowledge (MMLU-Pro~\cite{mmlupro}), and code generation (MBPP~\cite{mbpp}).
 Throughput was measured as the average number of tokens generated per second.

+\ours is implemented in PyTorch with custom CUDA kernels for sparse attention and cache operations.
+Native PyTorch sparse/indexing primitives introduce significant overhead at \ours's fine-grained token sparsity, so we implement these operations directly to realize the intended algorithmic effect.
+In particular, our sparse attention kernel follows a FlashAttention-like fused design~\cite{flashattention} to expose the benefit of the proposed sparse attention pattern, while the baselines use the original FlashAttention-based attention implementations.

-We intentionally did not apply a confidence-aware decoding~\cite{fastdllm} scheme in our experiments to isolate the computational efficiency of each framework.
-The scheme operates purely at the sampling level, utilizing the model's output logits to determine tokens to decode, without modifying the underlying execution or caching mechanisms.
-Although incorporating this scheme could further improve throughput at the cost of a modest accuracy trade-off, we exclude it to ensure a fair and controlled comparison of framework-level efficiency.
+Unless otherwise stated, we intentionally do not apply a confidence-aware decoding~\cite{fastdllm} scheme in our accuracy/throughput experiments to isolate the computational efficiency of each framework.
+The scheme operates purely at the sampling level, utilizing the model's output logits to determine tokens to decode, without modifying the underlying model execution or caching mechanisms.
+We evaluate compatibility with confidence-aware parallel decoding separately in \cref{sec:confidence_compatibility}.